PlumyGames/mgpp/docs/mindustry/mods.md

 MGPP will copy it from your local disk into `temp`

-- local: the path specified here will be copied.
+- local: the file specified here will be copied.
+There is no effect if the file doesn't exist.
 - localProperties: the value in `local.properties` file will be treated as a path for copying.
 There is no effect if the key doesn't exist.
+- folder: all files inside this folder will be copied.
+The folder will be created if it doesn't exist.

 === "Groovy"